AndreiShumilin/MagnoFallas/README.md

 ### Getting started

-We recomend to start by running the provided tutorials and reading comments.
+We recomend to start by running the provided **Tutorials** and reading *comments*.

-At the current stage the project does not contain a detailed manual, so, please contact the author directly for the guidance.
+At the current stage the project does not contain a detailed manual, so, please contact the author directly for any additional information.

 *********